adgamerx/Tinder-Automation-Extension/README.md

 # Tinder-Automation-Extension
-A Chrome Extension to help you automate things like swiping right and left on Tinder
+This Chrome Extension will help you to automate things like swiping right and left on Tinder.